RoozbehSanaei/DSM_Clustering/README.md

-# DSM_Repository
+# Reinforcement Learning for System Modularization
-Collection of Design Structure Matrices
+A Reinforcement Learning Algorithm for Clustering Design Structure Matrices